Local stability in a transient Markov chain: Local stability of transient Markov chains

-\begin{remark} In Condition 3 of Lemma 2, we require monotonicity in {\it both} components, $X_1$ and $X_2$.
+\begin{remark} In Condition 3 of Proposition 2, we require monotonicity in {\it both} components, $X_1$ and $X_2$.
 Because of that, convergence to infinity in \eqref{monot2} is monotone too (and, therefore, it occurs almost surely).
 Condition 3 is satisfied for Jackson networks.
 However, this condition was taken just to make the proof simpler.
 One may weaken the condition, by assuming monotonicity in the first component only.
-Then convergence in \eqref{monot2} holds in probability, but the statement of the lemma continues to hold -- one needs a slightly more detailed analysis. \end{remark}
+Then convergence in \eqref{monot2} holds in probability, but the statement of the proposition continues to hold -- one needs a slightly more detailed analysis. \end{remark}